-An understanding of these steps can help you to understand what settings to use, and can help you to understand why the results are what they are:
+An understanding of these steps that Symphony takes can help you to understand what settings to use, and can help you to understand why the results are what they are:

 When clusters are created, there is no actual changes made to your data.
 The clusters are merely a way of displaying your data that enables you to view it from this unique perspective and to enable you to act on the comments collectively if you choose to.